BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - The number of SCLs = M * N
 - The number of SARs = M * N

-The loads and SARs dominate the SAA in terms of the memory which may cause memory problems.
+The SCLs and SARs dominate the SAA in terms of the memory which may cause memory problems.
 Hence, **the SCLs and the SARs shall be stored in the MySQL DB.**

 Lets review the requirements listed at the beginning again at the end of this section: